miere/miere.observer/_posts/2020-04-20-Producing-professional-deliverables.markdown

 categories: [engineering]
 tags: [engineering, master]
 ---
 When someone describes them as a professional one might see that person as someone who does something for a living.
 Others might agree with the Cambridge dictionary, seeing professionals as those who have "the type of job that needs a high level of education and training" [^1].
 Perhaps we can all agree that the meaning of words evolves as time passes by hence having its meaning adapted to suit a more recent context.
 Maybe "professional" in the modern days might've acquired different meanings from what it used to have in the past.
-Unbox your tool kit and get rid with the rust because we need to be prepared for the next era of the software engineering.
+Unbox your tool kit and clean the rust out because it's time to be prepared for the next era of the software engineering.

 <img class="main-banner" src="../../../../imgs/craft-tools.jpg">